avilesjf/synthv-scripts/README.md

 Automate creating group of notes while dragging notes from DAW.
 Harmony: Copy selected groups to new tracks (or select one) and transpose all notes in desired scale.
 Group synchronization for duplicate groups across multiple tracks.
+Clone a track and all groups inside, unlink groups from original track.

 ## lyrics-scripts
 Extracting lyrics easier to save all lyrics of a song.